ChronosGames/DataTables/README.md

 Getting Started(Unity)
 ---
-Check the [releases](https://github.com/Cysharp/MasterMemory/releases) page, download `MasterMemory.Unity.unitypackage`(runtime) and `MasterMemory.Generator.zip`(cli code-generator).
-MasterMemory also depends on MessagePack-CSharp so you have to download `MessagePack.Unity.2.*.*.unitypackage` and `mpc.zip` from [MessagePack-CSharp/releases page](https://github.com/neuecc/MessagePack-CSharp/releases).
+Check the [releases](https://github.com/PhonixGame/DataTables/releases) page, download `DataTables.Unity.unitypackage`(runtime) and `DataTables.Generator.zip`(cli code-generator).
+DataTables also depends on MessagePack-CSharp so you have to download `MessagePack.Unity.2.*.*.unitypackage` and `mpc.zip` from [MessagePack-CSharp/releases page](https://github.com/neuecc/MessagePack-CSharp/releases).

 Prepare the example table definition like following.